 These lines are shocking, to say the least.
-The reader expects the speaker to either reject or accept Porphyria’s love, but not to strangle her.
+The reader expects the speaker to either reject or accept Porphyria’s love but not strangle her.
 For one moment, the speaker has her completely as his own.
-He has her in his arms and looks into her eyes and sees genuine love for him there.
+He has her in his arms and looks into her eyes, and sees genuine love for him there.
 He fears he will lose her, and he wants to keep her forever.
 So, rather than accept or reject her love, he takes her hair and wraps it around her throat until she is dead.
-He has an ironic concern for her, as revealed when he says, twice, that she “felt no pain”.
+He has an ironic concern for her, as revealed when he says, twice, that she “felt no pain.”
 Suddenly, the speaker has transformed from a poor, lovesick man to a deranged killer.

 As a shut bud that holds a bee,

 Laughed the blue eyes without a stain.

 Blushed bright beneath my burning kiss:

 Only, this time my shoulder bore